The Spongers: Plot

 Taking heed of her boss's suggestion, she is absent at independent hearing for Pauline's appeal against the exceptional needs refusal.
 Instead, Pauline's father tries to help Pauline's case.
 He states that Pauline was married for 16 years, and that her husband had left one year ago, and that prior to marriage Pauline worked as a machinist in a textiles factory.
-He points out that it is only recently that Pauline has needed help, and as a survivor of 1930's poverty, he did not believe Britain would return to similar circumstances after 1945.
+He points out that it is only recently that Pauline has needed help, and as a survivor of 1930s poverty, he did not believe Britain would return to similar circumstances after 1945.
 The tribunal advises Pauline to accept rent deductions.
 Upholding the decision, the chair believes husbands leave families just to get their debts covered by supplementary benefit, and wants to discourage them.

 Meanwhile, Paula becomes upset at the home.
 Pauline, helped by Sullivan, decides to see the Director of Social Services at her local council about Paula's case.
 The director is unavailable, and Pauline and Sullivan see a representative who defends moving Paula because she is nearer to her hometown.
 Pauline stresses that Paula needs special care and facilities.
 Her only alternative is to withdraw Paula and take her home.
 The representative cannot discuss policy decisions, and Sullivan thinks such officials are themselves bottom of the pile.
 He tells Pauline to stop blaming herself as the system makes the poor feel inadequate or wicked.
 Paula's doctor says he was not consulted and fears the home will make Paula regress into disturbance and epileptic fits.

 Pauline becomes depressed.
 The bailiff takes her furniture, complaining that she has not removed personal effects.
 Gertie and Jackie take Pauline to a club, where Gertie sings and performs comedy.
 Sullivan and Pauline's father discuss how the system turns worker against worker, and how the stigma of welfare leads to £600 million being unclaimed.
 Pauline's dad sees himself as a parasite.
 Conway visits the club and Sullivan approaches him.

-Conway investigates Pauline's case but nothing changes.
+Conway investigates Pauline's case, but nothing changes.
 He tells Sullivan that pushing it would harm his relationship with officers.
-Conway denies that decisions were motivated by Government-dictated financial restraint.
+Conway denies that decisions were motivated by government-dictated financial restraint.
 Sullivan aggressively denies Conway's claim that Paula's transfer was in the child's interest: he thinks councils target the mentally handicapped for cuts because they cannot fight back.
-Mocking Sullivan's utopianism, Conway claims that the only way to be a socialist is to face realistic facts.
+Mocking Sullivan's utopianism, Conway claims that the only way to be a socialist is to face "realistic facts".

 Pauline takes Paula home, getting the stronger tablets that Paula has needed while there.
 The social worker gives discouraging news about Paula's future accommodation.
 Street parties mark the Jubilee, with Paula involved in a tug-of-war.
 At night, Pauline puts tablets in drinks she serves to herself and the children, including the baby.
-Next day, their dead bodies are removed.
+Their dead bodies are removed the following day.
 Some neighbours think Pauline should have fought like everyone else.
 Sullivan looks on, shocked.